The-Loony-Coder/weather-app-javascript/README.md

 # weather-app-javascript
 .
 Simple UI in HTML and CSS
 .
-Usage of OpenWeather api to fetch the basic weather details.
+Usage of OpenWeather api to fetch the basic weather details .
-.
 Anyone can use it as a template for making awesome weather app.